We first visited this park in 2014, and revisited the AMAZING new splash pad and wading pool in 2016 & 2017. Here’s the updated post.

 Even if your toddler is too young to be able to handle the climber, there are enough ground-level activities to keep them happy.
 And bonus, no sand!

 The wading pool is sparkly and clean and has a gradual beach entry on one side, and two small steps on the deeper side.
 The water at its highest was up to just above my knees and came to about waist height on my 3.5 year old.
 There are Sneaky Soaker dumping buckets in the middle and a gently spraying umbrella sprayer.
 If your kids don’t like getting water in their face, there are spots where the sprays don’t reach and there were quite a few babies enjoying the shallow water with their parents.
-Surrounding the water are lounge chairs, giant shade umbrellas, and a whole section that is fully fenced AND gated with five picnic tables, which would be perfect for daycares or birthday parties.
-And while it was quite busy when we visited between 10:30 & 1pm, there were always seats available and even some empty picnic tables.
+Surrounding the water are lounge chairs, giant shade umbrellas, and a whole section that is fully fenced AND gated with five picnic tables.

 Up the path are two different splash pad zones.
 The small, misty whale sprayer is right next to the chalet and bathrooms, and within the fenced area, while the main splash pad is outside of the fence and open to the surrounding park.

 With nature-themed products from Waterplay Solutions, the splash pad has plenty of room to run around, and great features including the Spiral Spray, the super tall Rain Forest tree, water cannons, ground jets, a Funbrella, and spinning flowers.
-My little one does NOT like water sprayed in his face but LOVED being able to go under the Spin Soaker and control it himself while watching the Bloomin’ Spinners just beside.
 There are quiet parts for little kids including the ground Lily Pads with their flower images, and the 360º U.S.O.(unidentified spraying object) which sends out gentle water around its edge.

 Around the perimeter of the water area are permanent Adirondack chairs and under the trees (with great shade) are a pile of picnic tables.
 We left our towels and shoes at one of the tables and I just brought my bag with wallet and camera with me to the wading pool and stuck it on a boulder along the edge.
-There are no cameras or cell phones allowed on the deck of the wading pool, so the photos are a mashup from before the facility opened and of our latest visit in July.
+There are no cameras or cell phones allowed on the deck of the wading pool, so the photos are a mashup from before the facility opened and our subsequent visit.